Semi-Structured/SmartThings/README.md

-### SmartThings Device Handler for the Soma Connect
+### SmartThings Device Handler for Soma Smart Shades

 This device handler allows you to control your Soma Smart Shades (https://www.somasmarthome.com/) through SmartThings.